 The comparison of where you stand provides the first level of analysis and can be used to document that your performance is/is not meeting a specified goal and is/is not reasonably competitive for a given metric.

-Rate Your Performance Against Your Goals
+Rate Your Company’s Benchmarking Progress Results Against Your Goals

 We believe the most valuable use of facilities benchmarking results is to see if your performance meets your goals.
 You will recall that identifying your objectives was the first step in the process.
-If this is your first time benchmarking or if you didn’t clarify your objectives, you may not have goals set, so use the median as your guide.
+If this is your first-time benchmarking or if you didn’t clarify your objectives, you may not have goals set, so use the median as your guide.

 Your own trends are typically the most useful evaluation to document improvement or identify improvement opportunities.
 This is one reason benchmarking is best when it is an ongoing program with the primary goal of continuous improvement.